- videocam Live Online with Live Q&A

 Presented By

-Mr. Andrews practice focuses on advising corporate policyholders on insurance coverage issues arising under commercial general liability, directors and officers, professional liability/errors and omissions, excess, umbrella, and other types of policies.
+Tae’s practice focuses on advising corporate policyholders on insurance coverage issues arising under commercial general liability, directors and officers, professional liability/errors and omissions, excess, umbrella, and other types of policies.
 He has a track record of delivering successful results for clients with D&O, E&O, Property and General Liability Insurance claims.
-Mr. Andrews previously served as Counsel with a premier insurance recovery boutique law firm in the U.S. focused on helping commercial policyholders reduce and transfer risk.
+Tae previously served as Counsel with a premier insurance recovery boutique law firm in the U.S. focused on helping commercial policyholders reduce and transfer risk.
 He joined Calfee as Senior Counsel in 2024.
+Prior to earning his J.D. from The University of Michigan Law School, Tae taught history with Teach for America in the Bronx, New York.

 -